-Each lizard is very unique and, in most cases, will have their own specific husbandry requirements.
+Each lizard is very unique and, in most cases, will have its own specific husbandry requirements.

-Some are outgoing and enjoy being handled, whilst other species are shy and will become stressed during handling.
+Some lizards are outgoing and enjoy being handled, whilst other lizard species are shy and will become stressed during handling.

 Below we have listed the 20 most popular based on ease of care, cost, and temperament.
 So keep reading to find your perfect pet lizard…